Linkedin Tips & Strategies

 By Spencer Lanoue

 Sharing an article on LinkedIn is more than just copy-pasting a link, it’s a powerful way to establish your authority, drive traffic to your website, and start meaningful conversations with your network.
 This guide walks you through the simple methods for sharing links before getting into the strategies the pros use to turn a simple link into a powerful engagement tool.
-We'll cover everything from optimizing your accompanying text to the great link in the post vs. link in the comments debate.
+We'll cover everything from optimizing your accompanying text to the great link-in-the-post vs. link-in-the-comments debate.

 Choose Your Method: 3 Ways to Link an Article on LinkedIn